 QROPS In Brief

-Before the introduction of QROPS (Qualifying Overseas Pension Scheme) various laws and regulations were in place that did not allow easy transfer of a UK pension to other countries; whereas now it is possible for UK pension holders living outside the United Kingdom to transfer it to their country of choice.
+Before the introduction of QROPS (Qualifying Overseas Pension Scheme) various laws and regulations were in place that did not allow easy transfer of a UK pension to other countries; whereas now it’s possible for UK pension holders living outside the United Kingdom to transfer it to their country of choice.

 When looking at investing in a QROPS, there are a number of aspects that you need to take into consideration.
-Factors such as pension structure, nationality, tax residency etc. should all be taken into account.
+Factors such as pension structure, nationality, tax residency, etc. should all be taken into account.
 There are many thousands of Britons living in other countries and if you are not a member of a QROPS already, you might want to consider transferring your UK pension to a QROPS.
-A UK pension transfer to a QROPS will allow you greater investment flexibility and control over your pension fund whilst receiving valuable tax benefits.
+A UK pension transfer to a QROPS will allow you greater investment and control over your pension whilst receiving valuable tax benefits.

 Who Can Apply?